-D.5.
-Simulator Specifications for Training Mariners Operating within or Close to OREI or for Assessing an Appropriate Scenario
+D.5.4 Simulator Specifications for Training Mariners Operating within or Close to OREI or for Assessing an Appropriate Scenario

 If a navigational simulator exercise is to be used to train mariners operating within or close to offshore wind farms and other OREI developments or for assessing an appropriate scenario using subject mariners then this will require a technique which can accurately represent and apply the various parameters to the base case.
 Such a tool can range from a “desktop” exercise to a Full Mission Simulator System, the choice of tool and its parameters having been discussed with MCA.
-Suitability experienced and qualified instructors/assessors and ariners are required, particularly when the man in the loop” (Mariner is an important element in the scenario.
+Suitability experienced and qualified instructors/assessors and mariners are required, particularly when the mariner is an important element in the scenario.
 Occasionally, however, non-mariners may be required as control groups.
-The required qualifications of instructors and assessors are those detailed in Section A-I/12 subsection 9 of the IMO’s STCW Code.
+The required qualifications of instructors and assessors are those detailed in Section A-I/12 subsection 9 of the IMO’s STCW Convention.

-The mariner’s domain and general approach to navigating close to any offshore development structures will be directly related to the relevant subject, his skill and experience, the size and type of his vessel and crucial to the relevance of the results.
+The mariner’s domain and general approach to navigating close to any offshore development structures will be directly related to the relevant subject, their skill and experience, the size and type of the vessel and crucial to the relevance of the results.

 Implementing the Scenario in a Modelling Tool